benc-uk/nanomon/readme.md

 ### Monitor Types

-There are three types of monitor currently supported:
+There are six types of monitor currently supported:

 - **HTTP** &ndash; Makes HTTP(S) requests to a given URL and measures the response time.
 - **Ping** &ndash; Carries out an ICMP ping to the target hostname or IP address.
 - **TCP** &ndash; Attempts to create a TCP socket connection to the given hostname and port.
 - **DNS** &ndash; Looks up DNS records for a given hostname or domain name.
 - **Prometheus** &ndash; Executes a Prometheus query against a given Prometheus server.
+- **Prometheus Scrape** &ndash; Scrapes raw Prometheus metrics from a /metrics endpoint and extracts values by metric name and labels.

 For more details see the [complete monitor reference](#monitor-reference)